 Shopping in Gurez

-Terrible is the word that best describes the road conditions in Gurez.
-From Srinagar till Bandipore, the road is a mostly all good.
-It will then get bad as you start climbing Razdan Pass.
+From Srinagar to Bandipore, the road is mostly all good.
+It will then get a little bad as you start climbing Razdan Pass.
 The road will then be good again towards the top of the pass and will remain so for a few kilometers on the descent as well.
-Once you enter Gurez Valley though, it will turn in a completely broken dirt trail and will remain so throughout the valley.

 Gurez Valley Altitude